Rensvandeschoot/Tutorials/Blavaan/Blavaan-Jags-Regression.md

 GitHub is a platform that allows researchers and developers to share code, software and research and to collaborate on projects (see https://github.com/)

 Once you loaded in your data, it is advisable to check whether your data import worked well.
-Therefore, first have a look at the summary statistics of your data. you can do this by using the  `describe()` function.
+Therefore, first have a look at the summary statistics of your data.
+You can do this by using the  `describe()` function.

 ##### _**Question:** Have all your data been loaded in correctly?
 That is, do all data points substantively make sense?
 If you are unsure, go back to the .csv-file to inspect the raw data._